Clarence McDonald

-Clarence "Mac" McDonald (1944 or 1945 – July 21, 2021) was a Los Angeles-based American pianist, composer, arranger, and producer.
+Clarence Kermit "Mac" McDonald (February 24, 1945 – July 21, 2021) was a Los Angeles-based American pianist, composer, arranger, and producer.
 McDonald was known for his musical diversity, enduring melodies and signature groove.

-His most famous composition is Silly sung by Deniece Williams in 1981 and Taral Hicks in 1997.
-In 2010, the song's instrumental intro and bridge were sampled in Monica's seven week-long Billboard No. 1 R&B Grammy nominated song "Everything To Me".
-He worked with a long list of entertainment icons including Ray Charles, Barbra Streisand, Ella Fitzgerald, Justin Timberlake, Aretha Franklin, James Taylor, Carole King, Taral Hicks, Freddy Hubbard, Nancy Wilson, Boz Scaggs, Seals & Crofts, Bill Withers, and the Jackson 5.
-McDonald performed on the all-star benefit album Jazz For Japan (Avatar Records), released in September 2011.
+His most famous contributions include Lovely Day by Bill Withers, Best of My Love by The Emotions, I Want You Back by the Jackson 5 (contributing on keyboard), and “Silly” sung by Deniece Williams in 1981 and Taral Hicks in 1997.
+In 2010, “Silly”'s instrumental intro and bridge were sampled in Monica's seven week-long Billboard No. 1 R&B Grammy nominated song "Everything To Me".

+He worked with a long list of entertainment icons including Ray Charles, Barbra Streisand, Ella Fitzgerald, Justin Timberlake, Aretha Franklin, James Taylor, Carole King, Taral Hicks, Freddie Hubbard, Nancy Wilson, Boz Scaggs, Seals & Crofts, Bill Withers, and the Jackson 5.

 Biography

+Early years (1945-1964)

-Born in Los Angeles, California, on February 24, to Curtis and Ocie McDonald, Clarence showed an early interest in music, and started playing at a very young age.
+Born in Los Angeles, California, on February 24, 1945 to Curtis and Ocie Brooks McDonald, Clarence showed an early interest in music, and started playing at a very young age.
 His first instrument was the soprano saxophone, followed by the trombone, euphonium, sousaphone and piano.
 McDonald chose the piano as his primary instrument because he found it to be the most challenging.

 His parents encouraged his early instincts.

 Prominent music teacher Alma Julia Hightower taught Clarence to play the piano.
 The combination of early exposure and unconditional support launched the young man on his journey to becoming a great musician, songwriter, and producer.
 By the age of 12, Clarence was playing the piano for Angeles Funeral Home, then located on Jefferson Boulevard and Central Avenue in Los Angeles.

 By the age of 16, McDonald was playing at the local nightclub, Memory Lane, accompanying American jazz & gospel singer Lorez Alexandria.
 On weekends he played with the Chico Hamilton Quintet through an invitation from the Musical Director and jazz saxophonist Charles Lloyd.
 McDonald understood the guitar voicings required for the quartet and was able to play them on the piano.
 He often worked til dawn, before heading straight to school on Monday mornings.

 Upon graduation from Dorsey High School, McDonald attended Cal State, Los Angeles.
 He completed his college schooling, graduating with honors in 1964.
-After college, he was introduced to the art and business of session recording, immediately contributing to some of music's all-time favorite pop tunes, still played today.